DPDK/dpdk/doc/guides/sample_app_ug/quota_watermark.rst

 The --proc-type=secondary option is necessary for the EAL to properly initialize the control application to use the same huge pages as the core application and  thus be able to access its rings.

-To run the application in a linuxapp environment on logical core 0, issue the following command:
+To run the application in a linux environment on logical core 0, issue the following command:

 .. code-block:: console